 - pelvic congestion syndrome: varicocoele of the ovarian veins

-It is also employed in CT and MRI scanning of the neck to distend the pharynx for mucosal assessment.
-It is also an known cause of poor vascular contrast opacification causing transient contrast bolus interruption 3, particularly in CTPA to investigate PE.
+The manoeuvre is employed in CT and MRI scanning of the neck to distend the pharynx for mucosal assessment.
+It is also a known cause of poor vascular contrast opacification causing transient contrast bolus interruption 3, particularly in CTPA to investigate PE.

 The manoeuvre is also a known cause of pneumomediastinum.

 It is named after Antonio Maria Valsalva (1666-1723), Italian anatomist 1 who studied the anatomy of the ear and described the manoeuvre as a method of testing the patency of the Eustachian tube, and also expelling pus from the middle ear.

 - 1. Porth CJ, Bamrah VS, Tristani FE et-al. The Valsalva maneuver: mechanisms and clinical implications.
 Heart Lung.
 1984;13 (5): 507-18.
 Pubmed citation

 - 2. Turner AF, Jacobson G. The Valsalva maneuver in the diagnosis of left ventricular aneurysm.
 Radiology.
 1969;93 (1): 9-12. doi:10.1148/23.1.9 - Pubmed citation

 - 3. Martin L. Gunn.
 Pearls and Pitfalls in Emergency Radiology.
 ISBN: 9781139619899